 “Fuck the Brady bill!
 If god made man they say Sam Colt made him equal.”

-I first heard this album when I was 15 or 16 years old and I doubt I understood a single one of those references – and that’s just one part of one song.
+I first heard this album when I was 15 or 16 years old without understanding nearly any of those references – and that’s just one part of one song.
 I looked through the album sleeve (yes, young folks, I owned – still own – this on an actual CD) and read through all the lyrics.
 Suddenly, this wildly dramatic alt-punk album became a textbook.

-I would research every lyric on the album that I didn’t understand.
+I would research every lyrical reference on the album that I didn’t understand.
 It was the greatest global society and politics lesson I’ve ever had.

-The album stretched much further than politics.
+Still, the album extended far beyond politics.
 It captured the pulse of not one, but around thirteen devastating and dark aspects of humanity and society, and turned it into an album that has had a remarkably deep impact on my perception of these issues.
 As such, it is excellent proof of good art coming from bad humanity.

 The following track is titled Of Walking Abortion.
 It references Hitler and Mussolini, while the song title is drawn from the S.C.U.M Manifesto by Valerie Solanis, a scathing vitriol against the male gender.
 Speaking about the X and Y chromosomes, Solanis writes, “the male is an incomplete female, a walking abortion, aborted at the gene stage.”

-Archives of Pain is a song about serial killers, capital punishment and extreme violence in politics.
-Again, the relevant atmosphere is kind of uncanny.
-It opens with a sample of the mother of a victim of serial killer Peter Sutcliffe, or The Yorkshire Ripper.
-“I wonder who you think you are.
+Archives of Pain is a song about serial killers, capital punishment and extreme political violence.
+Again, the relevant atmosphere is uncanny.
+It opens with a sample from the mother of one of serial killer Peter Sutcliffe’s victims.
+To the Yorkshire Ripper, she sneers: “I wonder who you think you are.
 You damn well think you’re god or something?
 God give life, god taketh it away, not you.
 I think you are the Devil itself.”

 The ironically pro-death penalty track then goes on; “Kill Yeltsin, Hussein, Zhirinovsky, Le Pen, Hindley and Brady, Ireland, Allitt, Sutcliffe, Dahmer, Nilsen, Yoshinori Ueda, Blanch and Pickles, Amin and Milosevic.”

 How many of those references can you pick?
 They are a collection of violent politicians, torturers, serial killers, rapists and dictators.
-Learning about the origins of this song was a dark day for a 16 year old.
+Learning about the origins of this song was a dark day for 16-year-old me.

-4st 7lb is one of the most heartbreaking songs on the album.
+4st 7lb is one of the most heartbreaking songs on the album and indeed their whole career.
 It’s about anorexia.
-The title refers to the weight (29 kg) at which an anorexia sufferer will inevitably die.
-That Edwards was living with anorexia at the time makes this tremendously powerful; his lyrics take the illness out of his body and into that of a young girl, the most typical demographic, and portrays her unending, proud obsession, feebly marching toward her death.
-Some say that it glorifies anorexia but I’ve never considered it so; it simply provides an insight into how it feels from the perspective of a sufferer; many personas are taken on throughout this album to achieve this, but this is perhaps the most obvious.
+The title refers to the weight (29 kg) of no return; the point of such severe malnutrition that the sufferer will inevitably die.
+That Edwards was living with anorexia at the time makes this all the more powerful, although he disguises himself on the song, assuming the persona of a teenage girl – the most common demographic.
+She proudly presents or unending, fatal obsession, feebly marching toward her death.
+Some say that it glorifies anorexia, I disagree.
+Rather, it provides a very real insight into how it feels from the perspective of someone living with an eating disorder.
+This is one of many assumed characters throughout this album, but she is the most obvious.

 Singer James Dean Bradfield takes on the young girl persona in the brilliant and striking song.
 “See my third rib appear, a week later all my flesh disappears, Stretch taut, cling-film on bone, I’m getting better.”

-The chorus is one of the darkest, and most beautiful lines on the album.
+The chorus contains one the most beautiful, desolate lines on the album.
 “I want to walk in the snow and not leave a footprint; I want to walk in the snow and not soil its purity.”

 The final track I will mention is The Intense Humming of Evil.
-As you can likely judge by the title, it is a beast of a song, centred on the horrors of the Holocaust and its death camps.
-The song begins with a lengthy sample of a quote read out during the Nuremberg trials (if you haven’t heard the album, look up all the samples too – nearly every track opens with one out of history.)
+As you can likely judge by the title, it is a beastly composition, centred on the horrors of the Holocaust and Hitler’s concentration camps.
+The song begins with a lengthy sample of a quote read out during the Nuremberg trials (if you haven’t heard the album, look up all the samples too – nearly every track opens with one.)
 The verses and chorus are then characterised by two personas, one of a prisoner, and one of a Nazi soldier.

 “6 Million screaming souls, maybe misery – maybe nothing at all.
 Lives that wouldn’t have changed a thing, never counted – never mattered – never be.”